 The TRIO SSS program awarded \$10,000 in grant aid to 11 first- and second-year and first-year transfer students.
 Annually, The University of Toledo provides a one-third match for the SSS Grant Aid fund.

-Participants must satisfy

-certain requirements to access this grant, including a recommendation by an SSS staff member, attendance at one of the financial literacy workshops, and passing the Satisfactory Academic Progress requirements.
-In 2012, grant awards averaged \$1,400 per person.
+Participants must satisfy certain requirements to access this grant, including a recommendation by an SSS staff member, attendance at one of the financial literacy workshops, and passing the Satisfactory Academic Progress requirements.
+In 2013, grant awards averaged \$1,300 per person.
 In the majority of cases, the grant aid reduces overall student loan debt.
-According to Project Student Loan Debt, in 2012 more than 75 percent of UT graduates averaged \$25,000 in debt from federal aid and \$30,000 overall.
+According to Project Student Loan Debt, in 2013 more than 69 percent of UT graduates averaged \$29,141 in debt.
+Project on Student Debt.
+(2014).
+Retrieved from http://ticas.org/posd/ map-state-data#